 Good compost is key to healthy tomato plants and the sort of bumper harvest you’re looking for.
 Over at English Homestead, Kev Alviti likes to add a few extras to the shop-bought basics.
 Here he offers his very own homemade potting mix recipe.
 A very rich mixture, it includes eggshells, ash, and the secret ingredient – chicken manure pellets.
 It’s rocket fuel for tomatoes.

-Plant your tomatoes deep, says Benedict Vanhhems of the professional gardening blog, Grow Veg.
-He says tomatoes can grow roots from anywhere on their stems, so make the most of this by going deep at every stage of the potting on and planting out process: “By planting deeper we can create sturdier, more resilient plants that are primed to thrive.”
+Plant your tomatoes deep, says Benedict Vanheems of the professional gardening blog, Grow Veg.
+He says tomatoes can grow roots from anywhere on their stems, so make the most of this by going deep at every stage of the potting on and planting out process: “By planting deeper we can create sturdier, more resilient plants that are primed to thrive.

 Tomatoes do need plenty of water, says Sarah Carter at Let’s Grow Cook.
-A lady with 12 successful tomato seasons under her belt, her blog is well worth a visit.
+A lady with more than a decade of successful tomato seasons under her belt, her blog is well worth a visit.
 She checks her plants twice a day, watering to the roots, remembering that wet leaves can scorch in the sun or encourage blight if they don’t dry quickly.
-She also emphasises the need to feed your tomato plants “little and often.”
+She also emphasises the need to feed your tomato plantslittle and often.”

 Best companion plants for tomatoes